SophieZ302/InfoRetrivalModels/README.md

 # Info Retrival Models

+## Goal
 __Implement and compare various retrieval systems using vector space models and language models__

 The project contains two parts:
   1. A program to parse the corpus AP89_DATA.zip files and index it with [ElasticSearch](https://www.elastic.co/products/elasticsearch)
   2. A query processor, which runs queries from an input file using a selected retrieval model

-### Dataset
+## Dataset
 This project uses trec_ap89 corpus of 84000 files that can be found from [TREC](http://trec.nist.gov/data.html).

-### Document Indexing
+## Document Indexing
   * Use **Jsoup** to read HTML formated files from the dataset.
   * Parse them to **json** format by [google-gson](https://github.com/google/gson).
   * Use HTTP client to upload json files to a local [ElasticSearch](https://www.elastic.co/products/elasticsearch) using its [REST API](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/docs.html)

-### Query Execution
+## Query Execution
 For each given query, implement document ranking by five retrival models
   * Vector space models: `Okapi-TF` and `TF-IDF`.
   * Language models: `Okapi BM25`, Unigram LM with `Laplace` smoothing and Unigram LM with `Jelinek-Mercer` smoothing.
 Retrieving information such as `term frequency` and `document frequency` from the local ElasticSearch [REST API](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/docs.html)

-## Models:
+## Models Explained:
 #### Okapi TF
 This is a vector space model using a slightly modified version of TF to score documents.
-The Okapi TF score for term ww in document dd is as follows.
+The Okapi TF score for term frequency in document frequencyis as follows.
 ![image_Okapi](image/equation/okapi.png)

 Where: